 The amount of aldosterone in blood changes depending on whether you are standing up or lying down.
-If initial results show a problem, repeat tests may be done in different positions and under different conditions, such as not eating before the test or eating foods that contain a specific amount of salt.
-Your doctor may ask you to have your blood drawn at a certain time because aldosterone levels are highest in the early morning.
+If your results show a problem, repeat tests may be done in different positions and under different conditions, such as not eating before the test or eating foods that contain a specific amount of salt.
+Your doctor may ask you to have your blood drawn at a certain time.
+That's because aldosterone levels are highest in the early morning.

 Results are usually available in 2 to 5 days.

 An overgrowth of normal cells in the adrenal glands (called adrenal hyperplasia) or a tumour of the adrenal glands affects the adrenal glands directly and causes a condition called primary aldosteronism.
-Certain diseases such as heart failure, cirrhosis, or kidney disease can also cause high aldosterone levels, but this is a normal response by the adrenal glands.
+Certain diseases, such as heart failure, cirrhosis, and kidney disease, can also cause high aldosterone levels, but this is a normal response by the adrenal glands.
 These diseases cause secondary aldosteronism.